200 N. Glebe Road - Ste 1000 Arlington, VA 22203 Phone: (703) 237-0027

 In addition to her private practice, she serves as the Commissioner of Accounts for the 17th Judicial Circuit Court serving Arlington County and the City of Falls Church.
 This is an appointed quasi-judicial position charged with the supervision of fiduciaries under the Court's supervision.

-She is honored to have been recently recognized as 2023 Elder Law Attorney of the Year for the DC Metro area by Best Lawyers in America as well as by Virginia Business Magazine as one of its 2023 Legal Elites.
-Ms. Wildhack has been regularly recognized by SuperLawyers and Best Lawyers for many years, as well as by Washingtonian Magazine, and Arlington Magazine.
+She is honored to have been recognized as 2023 Elder Law Attorney of the Year for the DC Metro area by Best Lawyers in America™ as well as by Virginia Business Magazine as one of its 2023 Legal Elites.
+Ms. Wildhack has been regularly recognized by SuperLawyers and Best Lawyers for many years, as well as by Washingtonian Magazine, Northern Virginia Magazine, and Arlington Magazine.

-Ms. Wildhack received her undergraduate degree from the University of Virginia, and her law degree from the Washington College of Law of American University, and is admitted to practice in Virginia, the District of Columbia, the United States District Court for the Eastern District of Virginia, and the United States Court of Appeals for the Fourth Circuit.
+Ms. Wildhack received her undergraduate degree from the University of Virginia, and her law degree from the Washington College of Law at American University, and is admitted to practice in Virginia, the District of Columbia, the United States District Court for the Eastern District of Virginia, and the United States Court of Appeals for the Fourth Circuit.

 As a third-generation Arlingtonian, and second-generation estate planning attorney, Ms. Wildhack is dedicated to serving the Arlington community and is actively involved in a number of community and legal organizations.